top of page

 Stage 4: 3 - 12 months - Waiting Waiting Waiting

-I went to my doctor again, and he sent me to a physiotherapist.
-I tried it for a few months, but it didn't help at all; this was not what was going to help me.
-I stopped the treatment.
+I went to my doctor again, and he referred me to a physiotherapist.
+I tried that for a few months, but it didn’t help at all; it wasn’t what I needed.

-This stage was one of the hardest stages of these six stages of concussion recovery.
-Waiting, waiting, and waiting, not knowing what to do to get better.
+This stage was one of the hardest in my six stages of concussion recovery.
+It was all about waiting, waiting, and waiting, not knowing what to do to get better.

 Stage 5: 1 year - 2 years - Is there a post-concussion treatment?
 Or is this it?

-After a year, I was done with waiting and decided to look for options myself.
-Until this time, I still didn't hear anyone say that it could be a concussion.
-So I never looked for treatments focused on post-concussion symptoms.
-I don't know why I never linked a concussion to whiplash myself, I never read about it, so I guess I just couldn't know.
-I wish I knew it earlier so I could find the right post-concussion treatment.
+Because of that, I never sought treatments focused on post-concussion symptoms.
+I don’t know why I didn’t connect whiplash to a concussion; I had never read about it, so I guess I just didn’t know.
+I really wish I had known earlier so I could have found the right treatment for my post-concussion issues.

 See the list below: